sequana/sequana_pipetools/README.rst

 ========= ======================================================================
 Version   Description
 ========= ======================================================================
+1.7.0     * --diagnose no longer crashes with a traceback when the LLM
+            provider fails; rate-limit errors (HTTP 429) are retried with an exponential backoff and the offline Sequana tips are still shown
+          * --diagnose accepts --provider local and --base-url to query any OpenAI-compatible server (Ollama, vLLM, llama.cpp, institutional gateway), which requires neither an API key nor internet access
+          * offline error cataloguei extended and --diagnose falls back to it whenever no provider can be reached (e.g., rate limit)
-1.7.0     * --dot2png can read the dot file from the standard input (use - as
-            the input name) e.g. snakemake --rulegraph | sequana_pipetools
-            --dot2png - ; add -o/--output to name the output PNG file
+          * the tips panel printed by a pipeline on failure (onerror) now scans the snakemake and rule logs; it used to report generic advice only 1.6.0     * --dot2png can read the dot file from the standard input (use - as the input name) e.g. snakemake --rulegraph | sequana_pipetools --dot2png - ; add -o/--output to name the output PNG file
           * --dot2png now fails (non-zero exit) when graphviz's dot fails or is missing instead of reporting a success
           * test python 3.12 in the CI and document all modules in the reference documentation
-          * --diagnose no longer crashes with a traceback when the LLM provider fails; rate-limit errors (HTTP 429) are retried with an exponential backoff and the offline Sequana tips are still shown
-          * --diagnose accepts --provider local and --base-url to query any OpenAI-compatible server (Ollama, vLLM, llama.cpp, institutional gateway), which requires neither an API key nor internet access
-          * offline error catalogue: missing input files, incomplete files, missing outputs, out of memory, walltime, full disk, permissions, invalid config, container and lock errors are now detected without any LLM. --diagnose falls back to it whenever no provider can be reached (missing key, missing package, endpoint down, rate limit)
-          * the tips panel printed by a pipeline on failure (onerror) now scans the snakemake and rule logs; it used to report generic advice only 1.5.7     * Fix SLURM sbatch memory allocation using mem_mb instead of mem to avoid "Unable to open file GB" error with space-formatted values 1.5.6     * Allow duplicate sample names in paired-end read files (2x files
+1.5.7     * Fix SLURM sbatch memory allocation using mem_mb instead of mem
+            to avoid "Unable to open file GB" error with space-formatted values 1.5.6     * Allow duplicate sample names in paired-end read files (2x files